SEAT Tarraco SUV - Engines, drive & performance

 SEAT Tarraco petrol engines

 The engines offered for the Tarraco have been proven in other cars from within the Volkswagen Group – the turbocharged 148bhp 1.5-litre petrol, for instance, has already featured in the SEAT Ateca and SEAT Arona SUV, as well as a host of other models from VW and Skoda.
 It's smooth, quiet and free of vibration, and is well up to the task of powering this big seven-seat SUV on most roads.
 It can manage 0-62mph in 9.9 seconds with a manual gearbox, dropping to 9.5 seconds if the DSG automatic is fitted.

 However, it feels a little overwhelmed on steep hills when laden with passengers and luggage, and isn't always as eager as you might like when accelerating out of slow corners.
 The standard six-speed manual gearbox is fairly smooth, but feels slightly at odds with the big Tarraco, which is better suited to an automatic transmission for fuss-free driving.

 You can team a more powerful 187bhp, 2.0-litre TSI petrol engine with SEAT's 4Drive all-wheel drive system and DSG automatic gearbox, but it feels rather taxed under the extra weight, losing some agility.
 Acceleration from 0-62mph takes just 6.2 seconds - so you can beat hot hatches off the line - while its top speed is over double the UK’s motorway speed limit.
 It replaced a 187bhp version, which was slower from 0-62mph but posted a similar fuel economy figure.

 SEAT Tarraco diesel engines

-If four-wheel drive is important to you, we recommend you choose one of the diesel engines, which have more pulling power and are better suited to the Tarraco when it's fully laden.
-There are two to choose from, both 2.0-litres in size and producing 148bhp or 187bhp.
-They get from 0-62mph in 9.8 and 8.0 seconds respectively and the latter feels punchier than the petrol.
+If four-wheel drive is important to you, we recommend you choose the range-topping diesel engine, which has more pulling power and is better suited to the Tarraco when it's fully laden.
+There are two to choose from, both 2.0-litres in size and producing 148bhp or 197bhp.
+They get from 0-62mph in 10.2 and 7.8 seconds respectively and the latter feels punchier than the petrol.

-The 148bhp version is available with a fuel-saving front-wheel drive and manual gearbox combo, while upgrading to four-wheel drive brings the automatic gearbox as standard.
-The 187bhp diesel is only available with 4Drive and the seven-speed DSG automatic.
+The 148bhp version is available with a fuel-saving front-wheel drive and manual gearbox combo, or front-wheel drive and DSG automatic gearbox.
+The 197bhp diesel is only available with 4Drive and the automatic.